 Comparatively, the VIREB (Vancouver Island Real Estate Board, the Malahat northward) area remains a good option for retirees moving to the west coast with prices much lower than the mainland and Victoria.
 People coming from off the Island and retirees represent about half the sales in the board area.

-In February, 2019 BCREA has revised its forecast in single family home prices in 2019 for the VIREB area to 3.2% (up from 1.1%).
+In February 2019, BCREA has revised its forecast for single family home prices in 2019 for the VIREB area to 3.2% (up from 1.1%).
 I believe that is a bit low due to low inventory levels and believe it will be in the 4-7% range.
 See Housing Forecast Update.

 While the number of units sold has dropped significantly in most markets and new listings are coming up, inventory (active listings) continues to lag, with the exception of Parksville/Qualicum which saw a 59% increase in active listings from March of 2018.
 This brought there inventory only up 55.3% of the 2008-2014 average from a very low 23% in March 2018.
-Price increases are lower than 2017 and likely will be lower still in 2019, however most markets will likely remain in a seller's market.
+Price increases are lower than 2018 and likely will be lower still in 2019, however most markets will likely remain in a seller's market.